Living with Mitral Valve Prolapse (MVP) requires you being more careful with your lifestyle. Since MVP affects your heart’s ability to pump blood.

 3. Long-distance running

-Long-distance running, such as 5k or cross-country marathon, is not recommended for people with MVP.
+Long-distance running, such as 5k or cross-country marathons, is not recommended for people with MVP.
 This running type requires stamina and strength to cover the distance, which puts too much pressure on the heart.

 4. Pushups and sit-ups

 These classic exercises are not ideal for people with MVP.
 They require intense straining on the muscles and heart-pumping ability.
 So it’s extremely not recommended for people with Mitral Valve Prolapse.

 5. Plyometric exercises